drift-labs/gateway/README.md

 #### `429`s / gateway hitting RPC rate limits

-this can occur during gateway startup as drift market data is pulled from the network and subscriptions are intialized.
+this can occur during gateway startup as drift market data is pulled from the network and subscriptions are initialized.
 try setting `INIT_RPC_THROTTLE=2` for e.g. 2s or longer, this allows some time between request bursts on start up.

 The free \_api.mainnet-beta.solana.com_ RPC support is limited due to rate-limits